jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 * **Linked images use alt text to describe the link's destination.**

-	If the link has an image and text, and the text describes the link’s destination, the alt text should be empty, ie, `alt=“”`.
+	If the link has an image and text, and the text describes the link’s destination, the alt text should be empty, ie `alt=“”`.

 	If the linked image has more information that isn’t included in the link text, put it in the image’s alt text.